weblineindia/NodeJS-DNS-Validation/README.md

 ## Need Help?

-We also provide a free, basic support for all users who want to use this VueJS Currency input in their software project.
-In case you want to customize this Currency input to suit your development needs, then feel free to contact our [NodeJS developers](https://www.weblineindia.com/hire-node-js-developer.html).
+We also provide a free, basic support for all users who want to use dns validation in their software project.
+In case you want to customize this dns validation component as your development needs, then feel free to contact our [NodeJS developers](https://www.weblineindia.com/hire-node-js-developer.html).

 -----